marcpare/wordpl_lab/README.md

 Algorithm Details
 =================

-Currently, the solver uses a fixed number of guess (either three or four), trying to maximize the number of games that are won on the final guess.
+Currently, the solver uses a fixed number of guesses (either three or four), trying to maximize the number of games that are won on the final guess.

 Computing expected wins
 -----------------------